Painful menstrual periods

 Painful menstrual periods are periods in which a woman has crampy lower abdominal pain, sharp or aching pain that comes and goes, or possibly back pain.

-Although some pain during your period is normal, excessive pain is not.
+Some pain during your period is normal, but a large amount of pain is not.
 The medical term for painful menstrual periods is dysmenorrhea.

 Menstruation - painful; Dysmenorrhea; Periods - painful; Cramps - menstrual; Menstrual cramps

 Many women have painful periods.
-Sometimes, the pain makes it difficult to perform normal household, job, or school-related activities for a few days during each menstrual cycle.
+Sometimes, the pain makes it hard to do normal household, job, or school-related activities for a few days during each menstrual cycle.
 Painful menstruation is the leading cause of lost time from school and work among women in their teens and 20s.